metacpan/metacpan-cpan-extracted/distros/G/Getopt-EX-Hashed/README.md

 ## **has**

-Declare option parameters in a form of:
+Declare option parameters in a following form.
+The parentheses are for clarity only and may be omitted.

     has option_name => ( param => value, ... );

+For example, to define the option `--number`, which takes an integer value as a parameter, and also can be used as `-n`, do the following

+    has number => spec => "=i n";

+The accessor is created with the first name.
+In this example, the accessor will be defined as `$app->number`.

 If array reference is given, multiple names can be declared at once.

     has [ 'left', 'right' ] => ( spec => "=i" );

-If the name start with plus (`+`), given parameter updates values.
+If the name start with plus (`+`), given parameter updates existing setting.

     has '+left' => ( default => 1 );